Play with clay

 - The Saatchi Gallery schools information

-- The Hepworth, Wakefield and their What's on for early years information
+- The Hepworth, Wakefield

 - The artist Rachel Keeling refers to in connection with clay sculptures is Grayson Perry who exhibited his ceramic urns at the Saatchi Gallery